spdx/spdx-examples/dataset/example1/spdx3.0/README.md

 └── data.csv
 ```

-Both `codebook.csv` and `data.csv` are plain text file in CSV (comma-separated
+Both `codebook.csv` and `data.csv` are plain text files in CSV (comma-separated
 values) format.

+The file `data.csv` contains records of gas emission data for each year in a
-`data.csv` contains one header line for column names.
-Each of the following
+country.
+It has a header on the first line that defines the column names.
-lines consists of mostly numerical data with few categorical data.
+Each record consists mostly of numerical data with some categorical data.

-`codebook.csv` contains the column names from the header of `data.csv`,
+The file `codebook.csv` contains the column names from the header of
-together with their description, unit, and source.
+`data.csv`, together with their description, unit, and source.

 The content of this example is an excerpt of Our World in Data CO2 and
 Greenhouse Gas Emissions dataset, available in full, under Creative Commons